VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

-To comprehensively evaluate the effectiveness of the proposed bias field correction, we employ a diverse suite of quantitative metrics grouped into three categories.
-Intensity variation metrics, including the coefficient of variation (CV)~\cite{madabhushi2005interplay}, contrast-to-noise ratio (CNR)~\cite{timischl2015contrast}, and signal-to-noise ratio (SNR)~\cite{welvaert2013definition}, characterize intra-region uniformity, inter-tissue contrast, and signal clarity, respectively.
-A lower CV indicates improved tissue homogeneity, while higher CNR and SNR values reflect better contrast and reduced noise, signifying enhanced correction quality.
+For a given subject, identical ROIs are used for all bias field correction methods to ensure a fair comparison.
+Besides, CV is computed on a volumetric basis and then averaged across subjects.
+For full reproducibility, all ROI masks used in all experiments are available at the link in the supplementary materials.

 Perceptual similarity metrics assess the consistency between corrected outputs and reference data: the correlation coefficient (COCO) measures the agreement between the estimated and ground-truth bias fields, whereas structural similarity index (SSIM) and peak signal-to-noise ratio (PSNR) evaluate the pixel-level fidelity between the corrected and reference images~\cite{qiu2025memgb}.
 For all three, higher values indicate superior performance.
+These metrics are calculated on a per-slice (2D) basis and then averaged across slices as the method works on a pseudo-3D style (slice-by-slice).

-Finally, segmentation accuracy metrics, including Dice score, sensitivity, and positive predictive value (PPV), quantify the overlap and precision of segmentation outcomes~\cite{su2023development}.
+To evaluate the impact of bias field correction on downstream tasks, we perform a segmentation experiment using corrected and uncorrected MRI data as inputs.
+For this task, we employ Dice score, sensitivity, and positive predictive value (PPV) as the evaluation metrics, which quantify the overlap and precision of segmentation outcomes~\cite{su2023development}.
 Higher scores in these metrics demonstrate the positive impact of bias correction on downstream anatomical segmentation tasks.